Atimca/Reactive-programming-Article/README.md

 I don't want to make one definition of what reactive programming is.
 I would go to the same complication from Wikipedia.
 I think it's better to compare imperative and reactive approaches.

-With an imperative approach, a developer can expect that the code instructions will execute incrementally, one by one, one at a time, in order as you have written them.
+With an imperative approach, a developer can expect that the code instructions will be executed incrementally, one by one, one at a time, in order as you have written them.

 The reactive approach is not just a way to handle asynchronous code it's a way to stop to think about threads and start to think about sequences.
 It allows you to treat streams of asynchronous events with the same sort of simple, composable operations that you use for collections of data items like arrays.
 You think about how your system `reacts` to the new information.
 In simple words our system always ready to handle new information and technically doesn't even bother by order of calls in a program.